 I have included a separate page for my resume and added this page to give a more in-depth history of where I have been and what I am looking forward to professionally.

 As I mentioned in my About Me page, I have moved a lot since 2005 for my husband’s career.
 We have been in Alabama now since 2012 and we love it here!
-We have a daughter settled in the area and we will not be leaving here.
-This will be where we retire someday.
+We have a daughter settled in the area and our non-profit rescue so we will be retiring here.

 When I was expecting my daughter, in 1997, I was told I could no longer be on my feet and if I was going to work I needed to find something that didn’t put her at risk or I would be in bed.
 This was when I found my 1st temporary assignment.
 I don’t remember the temp agency that hired me, but my first job was for MCI when it was a long distance company.
 I was hired to do data entry updating addresses for current customers.

-After my daughter was born I decided I liked working in an office setting so I continued to do temp work for different offices and data entry companies.
+After my daughter was born I continued to do temp work for different offices and data entry companies.
 I have worked for many different businesses on short and long term assignments throughout the past 20 years.
-These positions have gained me experience in payroll, purchasing, accounts receivable/payable.
+These positions have gained me experience in payroll, purchasing, and accounts receivable.